jamesbuch/gotravel/README.md

 ``pip install -r requirements.txt``

+To use the app, create a .env file in the travelapp directory, and supply an API key for use with OpenWeatherMap, e.g.

+OPENWEATHER_API_KEY=c123ab407d888a60b0c392b12345be9a

 ### Note about initializing the database

 The database does not need to be initialized, but it can be re-created as an empty